Skip to main content

 Usage tracking and costs

-Monitor model usage and costs across all cloud providers in the Admin Portal.
+Monitor model usage across all cloud providers in the analytics dashboards.

 What’s tracked